Realtime search for compact binary mergers in Advanced LIGO and Virgo's third observing run using PyCBC Live: Evaluating the improved search technique

 \subsection{Sensitivity in simulated data}

-In this section we characterize the search sensitivity by simulating a population of astrophysical signals, adding the signals to a portion of simulated Gaussian noise, analyzing the data with PyCBC Live and counting how many signals are recovered at a given false-alarm rate.
+We first characterize the search sensitivity by simulating a population of astrophysical signals, adding the signals to a portion of simulated Gaussian noise, analyzing the data with PyCBC Live and counting how many signals are recovered at a given false-alarm rate.
 The noise models correspond to final design sensitivities of Advanced LIGO and Advanced Virgo \citep{ObsScenario}.
 We focus on evaluating the significance calculations described in Sections \ref{ssec:methods_multi} and \ref{sec:singles}.
 To this end, we compare the sensitivity of the search under different network configurations: HL, HLV, H, L and V, where H, L and V indicate respectively LIGO-Hanford, LIGO-Livingston and Virgo.
 In the HL and HLV configurations, all observatories are assumed to be observing at the same time.

 We construct a population of BNS signals with component masses distributed uniformly between $1.35\,\Msun$ and $1.45\,\Msun$.
 Spins are assumed to be aligned with the orbital angular momenta, and spin magnitudes are distributed uniformly between $0$ and $0.05$.
 The signals are simulated using a waveform model based on post-Newtonian theory.
 The sources have isotropic orientation and sky location.
-In order to increase the number of detected signals, we distribute the sources uniformly in \emph{chirp distance} up to a maximum value.
+In order to increase the number of detected signals, we distribute the sources uniformly in \emph{chirp distance} \citep{FindChirp} up to a maximum value.
 When computing the sensitive volume, we then weight each source such that the effective population has a uniform spatial distribution, as described in \cite{Usman:2015kfa}.

-The result of the simulation is shown in Figure \ref{fig:sensitivity} in terms of sensitivity distance as well as relative search volume between the HLV and HL configurations.
+The result of the simulation is shown in Figure~\ref{fig:sensitivity} in terms of sensitivity distance as well as relative search volume between the HLV and HL configurations.
 We can see that adding Virgo to the LIGO network increases the detection rate of BNS systems by a few tens of percent under ideal noise conditions.
 The single-detector distances are approximately half of what is achieved by a multidetector network.